tourstream/tstr-crs-adapter/README.md

 * the Bewotec application (myJack/Jack+) is open
 * the Expert mask is visible
-* the bewotec data bridge is served somewhere
+* the bewotec data bridge is served somewhere (serve it locally via `npm run serve-bridge`)

 Open the test file in parallel to the Expert mask in a browser.